marcovie/RESTful-API/README.md

 Registering should not be open so not sure if 1 api key used for internal system(throttle would be issue) or if each person logins/register a unique key should be added when registering/login.
 If internal mobile api could be unique key hashed with dates.
 If its external might want to email them a key that expires over time.
 I added a dummy key to register and login(key => "password").

-I stored Expenses pence/cents as if you total expenses better with whole numbers.
-So you must pass cents.
+I stored Expense amount in pence/cents as it would better when doing reporting to add up amounts.
+So you must pass amount in pence/cents.
 The output is json amount/100 to give 1.00

-I also added versioning to the APi incase v1.0 gets depracted in future and want to get all clients to move over.
+I also added versioning to the APi incase v1.0 gets deprecated the in future and we want to get all clients to moved over to v2.0.

-I added postman files under root/postman which has the requests.
+I added postman files under root/postman which has api requests for the functions.
 Just remember to add Auth Bearer Token.

-I added interface for each controller (I did not structure it amazing) to show adding inteface and adding documentation for each function in interface not to clutter controller.
+I added interface for each api controller to use inteface to declare api controller functions and to add the documentation syntax to it to clean up the api controller.

 ## Installation